 The general idea is that the master branch is, tracking the development for the next version.
 It’s stuff that’s going into the product, and will be included in the next version unless something is found to have an issue in testing.

 (a) You should not commit stuff to your master branch.
 You should keep it up to date with the real master and make branches off of it for any new work your do.
-When you first decide to do work on Vixen, you would fork the master at all/master to your own copy of it.
+When you first decide to do work on Vixen, you would fork the master at Vixen Source to your own copy of it.
 You should be able to build and get a running version of Vixen from that is current.
 Then you can easily make branches from that to work on.
-Tools like TortoiseGit make it easier to mange changing branches and committing work.
+Tools like TortoiseGit make it easier to manage changing branches and committing work.

 As a maintainer, even I do not commit any work directly to the master branch.
 All commits on the master branch are actually merges of work from other branches.